WasatchPhotonics/ENLIGHTEN/README_CHANGELOG.md

     - warn when saving but no formats selected
     - fixed load-then-export
     - updated Write EEPROM tooltip
+    - always save all rows of column-ordered CSV spectra regardless of ROI
+    - output "NA" rather than 0 for values omitted due to ROI or spectral range
 - 2023-05-15 4.0.11
     - added collated export
     - invert x-axis for 1064XL